tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Networking/AWS Cloud Subnet and Access.md

 ### Stateless Packet Filtering

-The ACLs do Stateless Packet filtering
+The ACLs do Stateless Packet filtering.
+They have no memory and will forget the request once checked.
+Their job is to check Packets that go in and out.
+It uses the set rules to approve or deny access.